patbcole117/tinyC2/README.txt

 Created: September 1st, 2023
 Updated: September 28th, 2023

-tinyC2 is a simple Command & Control applicaiton.
-I started this project to familiarize myself with Golang and Mongo. tinyC2 is true to its name; there isnt much bells and whistles.
-IF i manage to find time in the furure I plan to implement multiple network communication modes such as HTTPS, ICMP and perhaps some custom protocols.
+tinyC2 is a simple Command & Control  application.
+I  started  this  project to familiarize myself with Golang and Mongo. tinyC2 is true to its name; there isnt many bells and whistles.
+If I manage to find time in the future I will implement multiple network communication modes such as HTTPS, ICMP and perhaps some custom protocols.

 Below is a diagram of the system components which make tinyC2 possible.
 ################################################################################